PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 - ALLOWED_ORIGINS (CORS)

 If you don't want to allow all origins as explained above, you may also just allow specific origins to fetch data from the server.
 If you want to block all origins, set ALLOW_ALL_ORIGINS to false and leave the ALLOWED_ORIGINS array empty.

+- ALLOWED_METHODS

+Use to specify which HTTP methods you wish to allow.
+Must contain atleast one.
+Most of the time you only need the GET method.

+- SECURITY_HEADERS

+You should not turn this off.
+When enabled requests are sent some additional HTTP headers in order to prevent common attacks such as clickjacking.

+- ALLOW_IFRAMES

+Enable if you want to allow other web apps to embed your website inside them.
+May make common attacks possible, not recommended to enable unless necessary.